 - Not kept longer than necessary

-If you are the subject of personal data held by us, then you have the right to expect that we will give it due protection, and to know what that information is.
-If you would like access to the personal information held about you please make a 'Subject Access Request', which we respond to within 40 calendar days.
+You have the right to obtain from us, confirmation as to whether or not personal data concerning you is being processed, and have access to the information we hold.
+If you would like access to the personal information held about you please make a 'Subject Access Request', which we will respond to within 30 calendar days.

 Who is entitled to personal information?

-In general, personal information will only be given to an individual, and then only with appropriate identification.
-Requests for information about a person other than yourself will normally be rejected except for the following common situations:
+Personal information will only be given to an individual whose data we are processing, identification will be required before we respond to your request.
+Requests for information about a person other than yourself will be rejected except for the following circumstances:

-- Parents may request information about a child under 16, but there is no automatic right to the data;
+- If you are a parent of a child under 13, you may request information about your child, but there is no automatic right to your child’s personal data

-- A solicitor may request information on behalf of a client.
+- A solicitor may request information on your behalf.

 What is the process?

-- Complete the form and send it to the Data Protection Officer (DPO), with a cheque, identification, etc, as requested on the form;
+Complete the form and send it to the Data Protection Officer (DPO) with proof of identification as requested on the form;

-To enable the Council to tackle fraud and serious crime, all or part of the personal information provided to the Council by its customers may be disclosed or supplied to external organisations or bodies.
+To enable us to tackle fraud and serious crime, all or part of the personal information provided to us by our customers may be disclosed or supplied to external organisations or bodies.

 Associated Council Documents/Links